Life Insurance After Heart Tests: What Insurers Look For and How to Qualify

 • Ejection Fraction Measurement

-For many people, the cardiac catheter results will indicate what types of heart problems there are and what type of treatment will be needed to address the cardiac issue.
+For many people, the cardiac catheter results will indicate the types of heart problems present and the type of treatment needed to address the cardiac issue.

 Coronary artery calcium scores hurt your underwriting chances or have no effect.
 It rarely helps you in underwriting.